amherstiadoctor/8Puzzle-Solver-BFS-A-Star-DFS/README.md

 Functionalities:

 * reads input file `puzzle.in` for board face/configuration
-* when solve-bfs button is clicked, disables board and previous and next board button show the solution path
+* when a solve button is clicked, disables board and previous and next board button show the solution path
 * outputs `puzzle.out` file that contains solution path moves (open this file on notepad)

 Default board configuration: <br />